Sirishas-03/Portfolio/README.md

 ---

 ## About Me
-Hi, I'm *Sirisha S*, an innovative and smart-working software developer aspiring to create impactful solutions.
-My expertise includes building web applications, smart contracts, and using modern technologies like Tailwind CSS, JavaScript, Solidity, Hardhat, and Next.js.
+Hi, I'm *Sirisha S*, an innovative and smart-working software developer aspiring to create impactful solutions.I aim to make a significant contribution to the company by consistently applying my knowledge and skills to consistently uphold the company's progress, which provides me with excellent challenges and opportunities for professional growth.
+I enjoy turning complex problems into simple, beautiful and intuitive designs.

 ---